-The number of tapholes is recorded annually for all the sugar maples.
-One entry is made for the total number of open tapholes.
+From 1988 through 2004, taphole closure was recorded.
+The number of tapholes was recorded annually for all the sugar maples.
+One entry was made for the total number of open tapholes.
 A taphole is considered open when the point end of a pencil pushed into the hole hits cambium.
-When not certain the hole is not counted.
+When not certain the hole was not counted.
 Unusual observations, such as predominance of multiple taps on one side of a tree, are recorded in the notes.
+This measure was discontinued in 2005 because many sugarbushes had begun using smaller diameter taps, and it was difficult to determine taphole closure.